ColinMaudry/sparql-router/README.md

 See this wiki page for detailed instructions: [Using SPARQL router](https://github.com/ColinMaudry/sparql-router/wiki/Using-SPARQL-router)

 The API documentation can be found [here](http://sparql-router.herokuapp.com/) (development version).
-If you're running the app, at the root (/).
+If you're running the app, at the root URL (/).

+### Actions that require authentication

+The actions that are not read-only on the canned queries or the data require [basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).

+- HTTP POST to create or update a query
+- HTTP DELETE to delete a query
+- HTTP GET  on the `/update` endpoint (because it affects the data)

 ## Change log

 #### 0.2.0

-- Support for SPARQL Update queries (authenticated)
+- Support for SPARQL Update queries (requires authentication)
-- Possibility to populate query variable values via URL parameters
+- Possibility to populate query variable values via URL parameters!
 - Queries created and updated via HTTP POST are tested before creation/update
 - The URL of the query is returned when creating or updating a query
-- Applied security best practices
+- Applied NodeJS security best practices (with [helmet](https://www.npmjs.com/package/helmet))

 #### 0.1.0